Gursimaran21/NextLeap-Milestone-1-2026/ChatGPT.md

 **speak → listen → interrupt → clarify → continue**

 This makes the phone particularly important because you can use ChatGPT while walking, commuting, studying, brainstorming, etc.

+**3. Camera + images = visual AI**

+This is one of the biggest advantages of mobile.

+You can take a photograph and ask:

+"What's wrong with this?"

+or:

+"Explain this document."

+or:

+"Read this chart."

+or:

+"Improve this image."

+ChatGPT Images also lets you create and edit images, and the image experience is available on iOS and Android.

+So your phone becomes:

+**camera → AI vision → reasoning → answer/action**

+rather than simply a camera.

+**4. Search**

+ChatGPT mobile can search the web when current information matters.

+For example:

+"Find remote Product Manager jobs posted today."

+"What happened in AI today?"

+"Compare these three companies."

+"Find the best laptop under ₹80,000."

+The important distinction is:

+**Normal Chat**

+→ primarily reasons over the conversation and available knowledge.

+**Search**

+→ retrieves current information from the web.